-We want to keep your pet as healthy as possible which is why we run a number of free nurse clinics.
+We want to keep your pet as healthy as possible which is why we run a number of fantastic nurse clinics.

 What happens at a nurse clinic?

-Our nurse appointments are also a really great way of getting your pet used to coming to the vets!
-Our Consulting Nurse Cheree explains: “We get to do a lot of the fun stuff at a nurse clinic, but there’s so many benefits to our clients.
-The majority of our nurse clinics are free of charge for a start.
-I’m also working on socialisation within our practices as we know a lot of animals have anxiety when coming to see the Vet, and so through nurse clinics we will build up the pet’s confidence by inviting them into see us, where the focus is on offering lots of cuddles and treats!
+Nurse appointments are also a really great way of getting your pet used to coming to the vets, our Consulting Nurse Cheree explains: “We get to do a lot of the fun stuff at a nurse clinic but there’s so many benefits to our clients.
+I’m also working on socialisation within our practices as we know a lot of animals have anxiety when coming to see the Vet and so through nurse clinics we will build up the pet’s confidence by inviting them into see us where the focus is on offering lots of cuddles and treats!
 We really do see the results, which is the pet being more relaxed and happier to come and visit us!”

 What advice can I get at a nurse clinic?